pat310/google-trends-api/README.md

 #####Syntax
 `googleTrends.topRelated(['keywords'], 'country')`

-`['keywords']` is either an array of keywords as strings or a string with one keyword.
+* `['keywords']` - either an array of keywords as strings or a string with one keyword.
+If keywords is an array, the results will be returned in an array of the same order as the input.
 Entering a keyword is **required**.

-`country` is an optional string for the country.
+* `country` - an optional string for the country.
 Although the library can figure our the country from a formal name, it is preferred that the country is provided as a country code, for example, 'united states' should be provided as 'US', 'japan' should be provided as 'JP', etc.  If no country code is provided, 'US' is assumed by default

 #####Example
 The following example provides the top related keywords to 'dog house' in the 'US'.
 Optionally, the input could have been provided as `googleTrends.topRelated({keywords: 'dog house', geo: 'US'})`.
 Order of the keys does not matter and any other keys provided in the object will be ignore.